-About Savant Capital Management
+About Savant Wealth Management

-Savant Capital Management is a nationally recognized fee-only wealth management firm that has been helping clients build ideal futures since 1986.
+Savant Wealth Management is a leading independent, fee-only firm that has been serving clients for more than 30 years.
 Since inception, we have been committed to one key principle: all financial advice should be offered in the best interest of the client.
+We offer our clients wise counsel to help them achieve their financial goals.